The LLM API Landscape (OpenAI, Anthropic, Google, Meta)

 The most critical non-functional requirement is Data Privacy.

 • OpenAI: Default retention is 30 days.
 Zero Data Retention (ZDR) is strictly for Enterprise.
-Note: The new "Thinking" models store "thought traces" differently than final outputs—verify your BAA covers the thought process logs, not just the final answer.
+Note: The "Thinking" and "Pro" models store "thought traces" differently than final outputs—verify your BAA covers the thought process logs, not just the final answer.

 • Anthropic: Commercial data is not trained on.
-However, the effort parameter logs are retained for 30 days for safety monitoring unless you have the "Hyperscale" agreement.
+However, safety monitoring logs are retained for 30 days unless you have the "Hyperscale" agreement.
+Opus 4.8's "fast mode" has the same data handling as standard mode.

 5. Hands-On Project: The "Reasoning-Agnostic" Gateway

-We will build a wrapper that normalizes the new 2026 paradigm: converting a generic "Reasoning Level" config into the specific vendor implementation (OpenAI's models vs. Anthropic's parameters).
+We will build a wrapper that normalizes the current 2026 paradigm: converting a generic "Reasoning Level" config into the specific vendor implementation (OpenAI's model variants vs. Anthropic's parameters vs. Google's model tiers).

 Scenario: You want to ask for a "High Reasoning" code review.
-The system should be able to route this to either GPT-5.2-Thinking or Claude-Opus-4.5 (Effort=High) seamlessly.
+The system should be able to route this to either GPT-5.5-Thinking or Claude-Opus-4.8 (Effort=High) seamlessly.

 The Code Structure